JulianNicholls/Raspberry-Pi-Misc/README.md

 ### bounce2

 Bounce a ball around in a box with a bouncy sound on each bounce.
+Use the cursor keys to expand and contract the square that the ball is bouncing in.

+## scratch

+The beginnings of an alien game.
+N.B.
+I can't draw :-)